AdobeDocs/journeys.en/help/using/api/journeys-apis.md

 >**Capping rules** are defined at sandbox level for a specific endpoint (the URL called).
 A capping rule is specific to one endpoint but global to all the journeys of a sandbox.
 This means that capping slots are shared between all journeys of a sandbox.
 >You can define only one **throttling configuration** across all your sandboxes.

-For more information on how to work with these APIs, refer these sections:
+For more information on how to work with these APIs, refer to these sections:

 * [Capping API](capping.md)
 * [Throttling API](throttling.md)

+Both of the APIs are also described in a Swagger file available [here](https://adobedocs.github.io/JourneyAPI/docs/).

 ## Data sources & custom actions capacity {#capacity}